 To check out the prices and saving made over the last few months, please check the Oil Price Comparison chart at the bottom of the website page.

 NB: Membership renewals have been sent to all existing members.
-To purchase oil in 2020, you should have rejoined now.
+To purchase oil in 2021, you should rejoin by January 2021.
 Membership fees (£20 per year) can be paid by BACs or cheque, whichever is most convenient.
-New Members please complete the Membership form and return it to us either by post or email.
+New Members please complete the Membership form online or print and posts to the address above.